Sembawang Hills

+Sembawang Hills facing the central catchment area of Singapore.
+February 2026.

+Sembawang Hills looking into Singapore's heartland.
+February 2026.

 Sembawang Hills is a precinct within Ang Mo Kio, Singapore.
 It is located in the West of Ang Mo Kio and bounded by Tagore, Kebun Baru and Shangri-La districts as well as Bishan - Ang Mo Kio Park.
 The current Member of Parliament (MP) for this precinct is Henry Kwek (Kebun Baru SMC).

 Demographics

 As of 2024, Sembawang Hills has a total population of 6,950 residents, with 3,220 males (46.3%) and 3,730 females (53.7%).

 As of 2024, Sembawang Hills had 6,490 residents living in landed properties (93.4%), 390 residents (5.6%) in condominiums and other apartments.
-There is no HDB in the precint.
+There is no HDB in the precinct.

 History

 The present-day Sembawang Hills area mostly consisted of rubber plantations from 1912 onwards.

-In 1954, the landlords of the premises, Bukit Sembawang Rubber Company Limited and Singapore United Rubber Plantations Limited sold plots of rubber plantation to build the first 300 low cost houses in the precint.
+In 1954, the landlords of the premises, Bukit Sembawang Rubber Company Limited and Singapore United Rubber Plantations Limited sold plots of rubber plantation to build the first 300 low-cost houses in the precinct.

 From 1961 to 1973, the area was within the race circuit for the Thomson Road Grand Prix circuit.

 The estate used to host two schools: Sembawang Hills Estate School from 1959 to 1992 and Ahmad Ibrahim Secondary School from 1963 to 1985.